yiisoft/validator/docs/guide/built-in-rules-callback.md

 ### For the whole object

-It's also possible to check the entire object:
+It's also possible to check the whole object:

 ```php
 use Exception;